Developmental Malformations

 Women with a prior pregnancy that was affected by neural tube defects are at high risk of having a subsequent affected pregnancy.
 When these women are planning to become pregnant, they should consult their physician for advice.
 A 1991 guideline from the Centers for Disease Control and Prevention called for 4 mg of folic acid per day (from at least 1 month before conception through the third month of pregnancy) for women with a prior affected pregnancy who are planning a new pregnancy.
 Although such a high dose may have associated risks, and a lower dose may have an equally beneficial effect, women may choose to follow this guideline because it is based on data from the most rigorous study directly pertaining to neural tube defects and because their risk of a pregnancy affected by neural tube defects probably outweighs the risk of consuming 4 mg of folic acid per day.

 Newborn.
 Imaging of the head and spine is usually performed prior to the repair.
-MRI provides the best detail of both the spinal cord and brain.
-This can assess for the presence of hydrocephalus, Chiari II malformation, and syringomyelia.
+MRI provides the best detail of both the spinal cord and brain, such as the presence of hydrocephalus, Chiari I malformation, and syringomyelia or other malformations.
 Cranial ultrasonography can also demonstrate hydrocephalus, and serial ultrasounds are a convenient way to monitor for the possible development or progression of hydrocephalus.

 Beyond the newborn period.
 Evaluation is, for the most part, the same as in the newborn period.
 MRI or CT of the brain can be used to assess ventricular caliber when symptoms of hydrocephalus are present.
 MRI of the cervical spine can be used to monitor for Chiari malformation and syrinx.
 MRI of the repaired spinal lesion is required to evaluate an individual with symptoms or signs of tethered spinal cord.

 Fetus.
 The closure of the myelomeningocele defect in utero has been performed at several centers.
 The rationale behind this approach is that in utero closure may protect the neural elements (placode) from the damaging effects of exposure to amniotic fluid and may help restore more normal cerebrospinal fluid dynamics to decrease the development of hydrocephalus and subsequent shunt dependency.
-However, some evidence now exists that the neural placode shows evidence of developmental abnormalities, problems that by definition would not be prevented by surgery (23).
+However, some evidence now exists that the neural placode shows evidence of developmental abnormalities, problems that would not be prevented by surgery (27).
 Early studies unfortunately did not yield convincing results with regards to improvement in motor and sensory level outcomes.
-However, they did suggest less hindbrain herniation (due to Chiari) and possibly a decreased requirement for ventriculoperitoneal shunt placement with this approach (09; 54).
-Further, midgestation repair of myelomeningocele appeared to improve fetal head growth (16).
+However, they did suggest less hindbrain herniation (due to Chiari) and possibly a decreased requirement for ventriculoperitoneal shunt placement with this approach (12; 61).
+Further, midgestation repair of myelomeningocele appeared to improve fetal head growth (21).

 There were, however, increased risks to the mothers and the pregnancy when in utero surgery was performed.
 These included higher rates of chorioamniotic membrane separation, pulmonary edema, oligohydramnios, placental abruption, spontaneous membrane rupture, spontaneous delivery, and the need for maternal blood transfusion.
 A significant number of hysterotomy sites were thin or dehisced at the time of caesarean section delivery.